alexmacarthur/slide-element/README.md

 ## Under the Hood

 This library relies on CSS animations to perform the transitions, but doesn't require elements to have fixed heights.
-Instead, element heights are calculated based on their contents and current CSS values, and then the appropriate values are then applied to trigger a transition.
+Instead, element heights are calculated based on their contents and padding (if applicable), and then the appropriate values are then applied to trigger a native transition.
 In all, `slide-element` comes in at under 1kb gzipped.

 ## Installation

 `npm install slide-element`

+## Setup

+Make sure your target element is set to `display: none`, whether that's with a class or inline style.

 ## Usage